Venerable Geshe Sangey Thinley

 It has been the Centre’s great privilege to have been under Geshe-la’s wisdom, compassion and guidance since October 1999.

-Geshe-la’s teachings, which are open to all, give wonderful insights, advice and practical methods on how to deal with issues of daily life with tools to overcome challenges and develop a kind, patient and compassionate mind and heart.
+Geshe-la’s teachings, which are open to all, offer wonderful insights, advice and practical methods on how to deal with issues of daily life with tools to overcome challenges and develop a kind, patient and compassionate mind and heart.

 Ven.
 Karma Gyasey